jewettaij/visfd/README.md

 ## Apple Mac:

-*WARNING: The following proceedure has not been tested.
+*WARNING: The following procedure has not been tested.
  If you have a mac, please test this and let me know if it worked (or if something else worked).
  -andrew 2019-3-08*